pavi17-R/pavi17-R/README.md

 ## 🚀 About Me

-I'm a passionate **AI & Machine Learning Developer** from Chennai, India, specializing in **Deep Learning, Computer Vision, and Intelligent System Design**.
+I'm a passionate **AI & Machine Learning Developer**, specializing in **Deep Learning, Computer Vision, and Intelligent System Design**.
 With a strong foundation in both technical development and creative design, I bridge the gap between cutting-edge AI technology and user-centric applications.

 🎓 Currently pursuing my degree at **Chennai Institute of Technology**
-🔬 Published **2 research papers** in AI/ML domains
+🔬 Published **3 research papers** in AI/ML domains
 💡 Transforming complex problems into intelligent, scalable solutions
 🎨 Combining technical expertise with design thinking for impactful user experiences